 A decade ago, influencing consumer opinions was reserved for A-list celebrities.
-Today, (with some effort) anyone can be an influencer, which creates more opportunities for brands to reach their target customers.
+Today, anyone can be an influencer, which creates more opportunities for brands to reach their target customers.
 It’s nearly impossible to scroll your favorite social platform without seeing an influencer marketing strategy in action.
 As a business, developing a dedicated influencer marketing plan is a great way to get in front of your target audience to build brand awareness, increase purchase consideration, and attract new customers.

 In this post, you’ll learn what it takes to build a successful influencer strategy to authentically promote your products and services to your target audience.
 After all, recent studies suggest that influencer campaigns can earn as much as $5.78 for every $1 spent on average – making it a successful tactic for many brands.